jake142/laravel-service/readme.md

 Constants is the path to the config where you store your constants.
 Eg. swagger.constants will read all constants in the config file swagger and the parameter constants.

 Credits to [swagger-php](http://zircote.github.io/swagger-php/)

+Using readme.com?
+Need to use swagger feature allOf?
+Then you can use:

+artisan laravel-service:generate-docs {service/all} {constants?} --workaround-readme